koczkatamas/gctf19/pastetastic/README.md

     * named elements are visible on the window (aka. on `this.config`) - again: [here is the specs](https://html.spec.whatwg.org/multipage/window-object.html#document-tree-child-browsing-context-name-property-set)
     * so `this.config.dependencies` is our `<h1>` tag (in JS it's a `[object HTMLHeadingElement]`)
     * `this.config.dependencies.length` is `undefined` as `HTMLHeadingElement` does not have a `length` property
+      * we had to put `dependencies` into Markdown, because otherwise this code would've break and stop the script from running (as if `dependencies` was `undefined` then `dependencies.length` would cause a "cannot access a property of undefined" error)
     * `i < this.config.dependencies.length` is `false` as `0 < undefined == false` in JS
     * so the for loop never runs
   * for loop on `this.config.preload` (`app.js:33`)